 - The NYISO has executed a Development Agreement with NextEra Energy Transmission New York, Inc. for its Empire State Line Proposal 1 for the Western NY Public Policy Transmission Need.
 The PSC approved NextEra's Article VII siting application in August 2018 and NextEra commenced construction in March 2021.
 (Current) - The selected projects for the AC Transmission Public Policy Transmission Needs are a joint proposal by LS Power Grid New York and the New York Power Authority (NYPA) for Segment A (Central East), and a joint proposal by National Grid and New York Transco for Segment B (UPNY/SENY).
 FERC accepted development agreements for both segments in 2020.
 In January and February 2021, the PSC approved the Article VII siting applications for Segment A and Segment B, and construction commenced on both projects in February 2021.
-(Current) - On March 18, 2021, the PSC issued an order finding that the state Climate Leadership and Community Protection Act (CLCPA) constitutes a Public Policy Requirement driving the need for: - Adding at least one bulk transmission intertie cable to increase the export capability of the LIPA-Con Edison interface, which connects NYISO's Zone K to Zones I and J, to ensure that the full output from at least 3,000 MW of offshore wind is deliverable from Long Island to the rest of the state; and - Upgrading associated local transmission facilities to accompany the expansion of the proposed offshore export capability.
+The first portion of the Segment A project, a 5 mile rebuild of Porter-Rotterdam 230 kV line, went in-service in May 2021.
+(Updated) - On March 18, 2021, the PSC issued an order finding that the state Climate Leadership and Community Protection Act (CLCPA) constitutes a Public Policy Requirement driving the need for: - Adding at least one bulk transmission intertie cable to increase the export capability of the LIPA-Con Edison interface, which connects NYISO's Zone K to Zones I and J, to ensure that the full output from at least 3,000 MW of offshore wind is deliverable from Long Island to the rest of the state; and - Upgrading associated local transmission facilities to accompany the expansion of the proposed offshore export capability.